Book Thomas as a Professional Leadership Speaker

-- It’s very common for Tom to be the best speaker a given audience has heard in years.
+- It’s very common for Thomas to be the best speaker a given audience has heard in years.
 Take advantage of that to drive up attendance and help recruit new people into your group.

 Here are resources you may need:

-Tom’s photo (here)
+Thomas’s photo (here)

-Tom’s bio (at end of this page)
+Thomas’s bio (at end of this page)

-Tom’s AV Requirements:
+Thomas’s AV Requirements:

-- LCD projector for PowerPoint slides
+- Projector for PowerPoint slides

 - Handouts duplicated by you in advance